Unstructured-IO/community/README.md

 ### Developer tools for generating FastAPIs

-https://github.com/Unstructured-IO/unstructured-api-tools includes the tooling required to create FastAPIs from pipeline notebooks.
+The [unstructured-api-tools](https://github.com/Unstructured-IO/unstructured-api-tools) library includes the tooling required to create FastAPIs from pipeline notebooks.